theredfoxfire/qiscus-sdk-web/README.md

 QiscusSDK.core.init({
   AppId: 'DRAGONGO',
   options: {
-    // When we're success login into qiscus SDK we'll have a 1-on-1 chat to guest2@qiscus.com
-    // You can change this to any user you have on your AppId, e.g: contact@your_company.com, etc loginSuccessCallback(data) { QiscusSDK.UI.chatTarget('guest2@qiscus.com') },
-    // function below will be called when there's new message newMessagesCallback(data) { console.log("new message : ", data) }
   }
 });
 ```
-Here are list of available callbacks:

-- `loginSuccessCallback` called when user is successfully logged in. example: put alert boxes or notifs to notify user, or even do something with localstorage.
-- `loginErrorCallback` called when there's error when user try to logged in. example: put alert boxes to notify user about the error.
-- `newMessagesCallback` called when there's new incoming message. example: Put unread indicator somewhere in our apps to notify users there's incoming message or even call Desktop Notification code here.
-- `chatRoomCreatedCallback` called when user successfully open 1-1 chat. example: log the time, put analytic code, etc.
-- `groupRoomCreatedCallback` called when user successfully open group chat. example: log the time, put analytic code, etc.
-- `headerClickedCallback` called when user click the header of chat room. example: put code to open user or group detail.
-- `commentDeliveredCallback` called when comment we sent is already delivered to target user. example: put analytic code.
-- `commentReadCallback` called when comment we sent is delivered and read by target user. example: put analytic code.

 After we initialize the SDK, we need to set `login` data for current user by using this code:
 `QiscusSDK.core.setUser('[email / unique identifer]', '[password]', '[Display Name]');`